-You will also notice this gluten free chocolate cake has a darker color than many gluten free chocolate cake recipes.
+- You will also notice this gluten free chocolate cake has a darker color than many gluten free chocolate cake recipes.
 This recipe has extra baking soda, which changes the pH level of this cake, making it a deeper dark brown color.

-I substituted the regular flour with this gluten free flour blend.
-This gluten free devils food cake recipe still turned out amazing!!
+I love how this card is noted: "Never Fails".
 If you are a chocoholic, or just love chocolate cake, this easy gluten free chocolate cake recipe is going to become one of your favorites!!

-What this chocolate cake recipe is fun, but you won’t find molten chocolate lava in this cake (but what a fun idea to try next!)
-What you will find is a moist chocolate cake that is still light and airy.
-I created another delicious Gluten Free Chocolate Layer Cake recipe on my sister site that is beautiful for a party.
+When you make this cake, you will find it is a moist chocolate cake that is still light and airy.
+I created another delicious Gluten Free Chocolate Layer Cake that is beautiful for a party.

 As you can see, this cake has all of the delicious devil's food cake traits, it is moist and rich!

-- Make this cake in a round pan and you have an amazing gluten free birthday cake!
+- Make this cake in a round baking pan and you have an amazing gluten free birthday cake!

 - It also makes a delicious gluten free sheet cake.
-All you would need is frosting!
+All you would need is the frosting!
 It would be perfect for a kid's birthday party.